eftech-open/.github/profile/README.md

 ## About as

-Effective Technologies a developer of software and IT solutions for business.
+Effective Technologies is a developer of software and IT solutions for business.

 For over 20 years we have been successfully developing: